Valkendorfsgade 36: Early history

 The property was in the new cadastre of 1806 listed as No. 134.
 It was by then owned by pastry cook (konditor) Horn's heirs.
 Jens Giødwad, a journalist and future editor of the newspaper Fædrelandet, was a resident of the building in the late 1830s.

 Rostrup family

-Nicolai Peter Rostrup, owner of N. P. ROSTRUP, a coffin manufacturer and retailer founded in 1844, who acquired the building in 1865, made it is family home and also ran his business from the premises.
+Nicolai Peter Rostrup—a lawyer-turned-master carpenter and casket manufacturer—purchased the building in 1865.
+He both had his home in the building and ran his business from the premises.
 Rostrp's son, Kaspar Rostrup, an attorney, continued the business after his father's death, qualifying as a master joiner in 1866.

 N. P. Rostrup was after Kaspar Rostrup's death continued by his son Aage Rostrup and after his death in 1946 by his widow Anne Rostrup.
 The firm was based at Valkendorfsgade 36 into at least the 1950s.

 FDF rented a 4-room apartment on the second floor from April 1916.
 In 1942 the organisation moved to larger premises at Frederiksborggade 5.